Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 ## The Better Question

-The better question is not whether Canada's system is old and weird.
+Canada's system is obviously old and weird.

 It is.